| This

 If the wind is blowing toward you from the direction of the blast, travel

-in a direction that is crosswise or perpendicular to the wind as you move
+in a direction that is crosswise or perpendicular to the wind as you

-or cloth to avoid inhaling potentially radioactive dust.
+mask or cloth to avoid inhaling potentially radioactive dust.
 Upon reaching

 a safe location, remove your outer clothing outside and shower as soon

 as possible.
-Refer to local news sources for additional instructions about
+Refer to local news sources for additional instructions

-weapon attack discussed below.
-In a national crisis of imminent nuclear
+nuclear weapon attack discussed below.
+In a national crisis of imminent

-weapon attacks, read all the way through this guide first,
+nuclear weapon attacks, read all the way through this guide first,

 THEN TAKE EFFECTIVE PROTECTIVE ACTION WITH CONFIDENCE...